The Interview: Walk Out with a Bang or Go Down in Flames?

 Brave Questions: These questions will leave an impression, can you do it?

-Although you will learn a lot from these questions, they will put the interviewer on the spot and not everyone is cool with that.
-These questions will definitely show that you are engaged, but be prepared for the interviewer to possibly come back with an honest answer that you may or may not like.
+You will learn a lot from these types of questions.
+However, they will put the interviewer on the spot and not everyone is cool with that.
+These questions will definitely show that you are engaged.
+However, be prepared for the interviewer to possibly come back with an honest answer that you may or may not like.

 - What is the biggest problem your team/company is facing and how could I help you solve it?